The difference in the appearance of the two sides of aluminum foil—one shiny and the other dull—occurs due to the existing manufacturing process.

 Well, this is one of the most asked questions that even Michelin Star chefs might not have the answer to.
 Let’s dive into this strange manufacturing fact and learn more about this foil, which finds use not only in your kitchen, but also in industries, decorations, electronics, and so much more.

 In the past, people used tin foil for packing food, but it wasn’t malleable enough and also left a subtle taste of tin in the food.
-In 1910, for the first time, aluminum foil came to the rescue and replaced tin foil, due to it being cheaper and more durable.
+It was only in the 1910s, aluminum foil came to the rescue and replaced tin foil, due to it being cheaper and more durable.
 In 1910, Robert Victor Neher patented the process for the continuous rolling of aluminum.
 This led to the establishment of the first rolling plant for aluminum in the Kreuzlingen District of Switzerland.
 Its popularity grew in 1911 when a Bern-based Tobler started using aluminum foil to wrap chocolate bars.
 By 1912, its popularity had grown and Maggi started using aluminum foil for the packaging of soups and stocks.
 Soon its uses were widely exploited and aluminum foil entered the US markets in the following years, which was a further boon for its popularity.

 Today, consumers and businesses have benefited from the use of aluminum foil in countless ways.
 The market for aluminum foil is growing and expanding all the time with increasing research and new uses being found every day.